pyrddlgym-project/pyRDDLGym-jax/README.md

 ## Running the Basic Examples

 A basic run script is provided to run the Jax Planner on any domain in ``rddlrepository``, provided a config file is available (currently, only a limited subset of configs are provided as examples).
-The example can be run as follows in a standard shell:
+The example can be run as follows in a standard shell, from the install directory of pyRDDLGym-jax:

 ```shell
 python -m pyRDDLGym_jax.examples.run_plan <domain> <instance> <method> [<episodes>]